 In addition, existing law specifically requires a board of supervisors, at the request of its sheriff or assessor, to hire outside counsel when the county counsel or district attorney would have a conflict representing the sheriff or the assessor.
-The board may ask a court to rule on: (1) if a conflict actually exists, (2) if an "ethical wall" may instead be established, and (3) if the request by the sheriff or assessor was brought frivolously.
+The board may ask a court to rule on: a) if a conflict actually exists, b) if an "ethical wall" may instead be established, and c) if the request by the sheriff or assessor was brought frivolously.
 If the request was frivolous, the sheriff or assessor must pay their own legal costs.

-- 4) Illegal charges.
-Existing law penalizes a government official who pays an illegal claim in violation of the law by holding that officer personally liable to the person damaged by that illegal action.
+- 4) Illegal Charges.
+Existing law penalizes a government official who pays a claim in violation of the law by holding that officer personally liable to the person damaged by that illegal action.
 Existing law also penalizes an officer of the state or local government or any other person charged with overseeing public moneys with imprisonment in state prison, and disqualifies that person from holding any public office if he or she makes fraudulent charges, embezzles public funds, or willfully refuses or omits to pay over or transfer public money, among other prohibited activities. - 5) Office of County Auditor-Controller.
 County auditors serve as the chief accounting officers for counties, allocating property tax revenues and performing audits on county departments, special districts, and joint powers authorities.
 Counties may also create the office of county controller, who is responsible for the county's bookkeeping and check writing.
 Absent a designation to the contrary, the office of county controller is held by the county auditor.
 State law permits counties to consolidate the two offices into the office of the county auditor-controller.
 County auditor-controllers must perform specified audits under state law, and county boards of supervisors can also request other audits.

 Most county auditor-controllers are elected officials, but county supervisors can convert the position to an appointed one with majority voter approval.
-The county auditor-controller is appointed in 11 counties.
+According to the California State Association of Counties, the county auditor-controller is appointed in only four counties: San Francisco, Santa Clara, Los Angeles, and San Diego.
 General law counties may consolidate the auditor-controller's duties with those of the tax collector and treasurer, within the elective or appointive office of the director of finance.
 Charter counties have constitutional authority to assign the auditor-controller's statutory duties to other officers or structures.